A wood mirror finish is a highly polished and reflective finish that reflects objects and light.

 - 4F pumice powder

-- Use a paintbrush to apply the mixture to the wood.
+- Use a paintbrush to apply the wood filler.

 - Remove excess wood filler.